On the energy landscape of symmetric quantum signal processing: Global minimizer

 The Haah method considers

 and the corresponding decomposition:

 where $\mathcal{D}$ contains all the roots within the unit disc.

-In our construction, we neglect term $Q_\Im$ due to the symmetry constraint.
+In our construction, we may omit the term $Q_\Im$ due to the symmetry constraint.
 However, one can check that our method is also suitable for the case that $Q_\Im\ne 0$ by simply replacing $\mf{F}(z)$ by \cref{eq:Haah_fun}.
 By the same method as that in \cref{thm:characterize_PQ}, it can shown that any admissible complementary polynomial $(P_\Re,Q_\Re)$ must take the form of \cref{eq:PQformula}, where $Q$ is replaced by $Q_{\Re}$.
 Hence our method can be generalized to find all admissible complementary polynomials, by going through all possible $e(z)=z^{-d} \prod_{r\in \mathcal{D}}(z-r)$.
 In particular, the Haah method considers the special case that $\mathcal{D}$ contains all the root of $\mf{F}(z)$ within the unit disc, and therefore does not generate all admissible complementary polynomials.

-We would like to clarify that Ref \cite{Haah2019} states that we can construct $P_\Im$ and $Q$ as long as the joint union of a conjugate-closed multiset $\mathcal{D}$ and its reciprocal $\{\frac{1}{r}:r\in \mathcal{D}\}$ is the list of all the roots of \cref{eq:Haah_fun}.
-However, according to \cref{thm:characterize_PQ}, another necessary condition for suitable complementary polynomials is that $\mathcal{D}$ is closed under additive inverse.
+We would like to clarify that Ref \cite{Haah2019} states that we can construct $P_\Im$ and $Q$ as long as the joint union of a conjugate-closed multiset $\mathcal{D}$ and its reciprocal $\{\frac{1}{r}:r\in \mathcal{D}\}$ is the list of all the roots of \cref{eq:Haah_fun}, if there is no parity requirement for $P_\Im$ and $Q$.
+After imposing the parity condition, according to \cref{thm:characterize_PQ}, another necessary condition for suitable complementary polynomials is that $\mathcal{D}$ is closed under additive inverse.
 Without it, the parity condition may not hold.
 This can be verified by the proof of \cref{thm:characterize_PQ}.